igrishaev/blog/_posts/2022-12-03-clojure-guide.md

 ## Named sections

-Avoid using wide commented sections in your file like following below:
+Avoid using wide commented sections in your file like the following below:

 ~~~
 ;; --------------------------